 (c) so as to provide that in specified cases, or a specified class of case, or specified classes of cases, whether on specified conditions or unconditionally, persons or things may be exempted from their provisions either wholly or to such extent as is specified.

-(5) Where in relation to regulations made under this Act the expression “specified” is used, the expression, unless the context requires otherwise, means specified in the regulations.
+(5) Where in relation to regulations made under this Act the expression specified is used, the expression, unless the context requires otherwise, means specified in the regulations.

 [Section 33 amended by No. 6 of 1996 s.
 13; No. 54 of 2003 s.
 68(4).]